GP#

 Parameters:

-• b (np.ndarray) – A numpy array of shape (2) defineing lower and upper bounds
+• b (iterable) – A numpy array or list of shape (2) defining lower and upper bounds

 • res (int, optional) – Resolution.
 Default = 100